Financial Aid Office

 Application processing, from filing to eligibility for disbursement, will typically take several weeks.
 The Financial Aid Office (FAO) recommends applying early.

 Financial aid programs available at MiraCosta College include the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study (FWS), and Federal Direct Student Loans.
-State programs include Extended Opportunity Programs and Services (EOPS), the Board of Governors (BOG) Fee Waiver that covers enrollment fees, Cal Grants, Full Time Student Success Grant, and the Chafee Grant, which is designed specifically for foster youth.
+State programs include Extended Opportunity Programs and Services (EOPS), the California College Promise Grant (CCPG, formerly known as the Board of Governors [BOG] Fee Waiver), Cal Grants, Full Time Student Success Grant, and the Chafee Grant (designed specifically for foster youth).
+Local programs include the MiraCosta College Promise and various institutional scholarships.

-Students should file the Free Application for Federal Student Aid (FAFSA) electronically at www.fafsa.gov for all programs listed above.
-The FAFSA priority filing date is March 2 of each year preceding the school year for which the student plans to attend and receive financial aid.
-The March 2 date is a deadline for applying to the Cal Grant program, but is only a priority date for all other programs.
-Because March 2 is not a strict deadline, students should apply even if this date has passed.
+Students should file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov or the California Dream Act Application (CADAA) at https://dream.csac.ca.gov/ for all programs.
+The priority filing date is March 2 of each year preceding the school year for which the student plans to attend and receive financial aid funds.
+The March 2 date is a deadline for Cal Grant programs, and only a priority date for other programs, so students should apply even if this date has passed.

-Students who wish to borrow a loan under the Direct Loan program must complete their file, including all necessary documentation, in time for the FAO to complete a loan origination prior to the end of the term of enrollment.
+Students who wish to borrow a loan under the Direct Loan program must complete all eligibility requirements in time for the FAO to complete a loan origination prior to the end of the term of enrollment.

 Minimum eligibility requirements for federal aid programs include the following: